MoniPar/reclaimed-treasures/README.md

 </details>

-The Fourth sprint tackled one user story from the Product Management Epic and the Product Viewing and Navigation Epic and consisted of setting up and getting the online shop running.
-This was a much longer sprint than the others before it but I got it completed within the week as intended.
+The Fourth sprint tackled one user story from the Product Management Epic and the Product Viewing and Navigation Epic, and consisted of setting up and getting the online shop running.
+This was a much longer sprint than the others before it, but I got it completed within the intended timeframe.

 Completed User Stories: